Library Use Policies

 A computer lab is available for use by library subscribers and Hamilton County officials and judges.
 Users must enter current login information.
 Visitors may use the public computers in the main reading room of the library for access to publicly available resources.
 Computer use must be legal and in compliance with standard acceptable computer use policy.
 If all computers are in use and other patrons are waiting, the Law Librarian reserves the right to impose time restrictions.

 Conference rooms are available for reservation by subscribers and Hamilton County officials and judges.
-Other patrons may use the conference rooms in accordance with library policy and with the understanding that they may be asked to vacate a room for use by primary users.
 In the case of a shortage of space, preference will be given to group meetings.

 The subscriber lounge area is restricted to current law library subscribers, library staff, and county elected and appointed officials only, except when members of the public are invited to attend a library program, public meetings, or are otherwise accompanied by a subscriber, county official, or staff member.